United South Central Elementary

 While you were away this summer, the custodial team and summer staff diligently relocated all furniture from the rooms, meticulously waxed the floors, thoroughly cleaned every surface, and then moved the furniture back in.
 Their dedication to this laborious endeavor is commendable, and we are immensely grateful for their hard work.
 If you come across any custodial staff members, kindly express your appreciation for their unwavering efforts in ensuring the school is in pristine condition for the student's return.

 Drop off and pick up at USC Elementary

 Students will enter the school by the main door by the elementary office

 Students can enter the building at 8:10 AM after they are lined up outside.
-Please be mindful to drop your students off as close to 8:10 A.M. as possible to alleviate a long wait prior to the start of the school day.
+Please be mindful to drop your students off as close to 8:10 A.M. as possible to alleviate a long wait before the start of the school day.

 Students who eat breakfast can enter the building at 7:50 A.M.
-Students must go directly to the Commons and remain in the Commons until 8:10 A.M. when they can walk to their respective classrooms
+Students must go directly to the Commons and remain in the Commons or go back outside to wait by the door until 8:10 A.M. when they can walk to their respective classrooms

 Students will be dismissed from the main doors by the office.

 Entrance into the Building:

 Parents are encouraged to drop off and pick up students outside the main doors.
 If a parent/guardian needs to enter the school building for any reason, including dropping students off, picking students up, and eating breakfast, they must check in at the elementary or high school office and get a name badge before entering the building.
 Student safety is our number one priority, and we appreciate your help.